 30 HOUR REQUIREMENT.
-A full time student must have access to 30 hours of school attendance per week.
+A full-time student must have access to 30 hours of school attendance per week.
 Schools with less than 30 hours available will use the total hours divided by 30 to compute minutes enrolled.
+There is no requirement that a student attending an alternative school or program must attend full-time (360 minutes); part-time attendance is allowed.

 CHANGING BUILDING SCHEDULE.
-The count days should be a normal school day, no different than any other day of the year.
-Time attended outside the normal scheduled day will not be used to compute "minutes enrolled".
+The count days submitted for funding purposes should represent the student's be a normal school day schedule and be no different than any other days for the year.
+Time 2022-23 Enrollment Handbook Page 13 attended outside the normal scheduled day will not be used to compute "minutes enrolled".
 For example, if the building is normally open 9AM to 7PM except for the few days around the count day, any time attended by students prior to 9AM or after 7PM will not be included in "minutes enrolled".